Table of Contents

-We first start out by cleaning our work area and everything used in the Pasteurization process with 70% Isopropyl Alcohol.
-We also have to prepare paperwork and bags for this process to keep track of everything during this process and make sure there are no mistakes.
+We first start out by sanitizing our work area and everything used in the Pasteurization process with 70% Isopropyl Alcohol.
+We also have to prepare paperwork and bags to keep track of everything during this process and make sure there are no mistakes.

 Step 2: Preheating and Getting Started

-Next, we preheat the glass containers until they are at least 160 Degrees Fahrenheit in our Special lab oven.
+Next, we preheat the glass containers until they are at least 160°F in our lab oven.
 After that is complete we start pouring the Kratom out of the vacuum-sealed bags we receive it in and cover it up in the glass containers.

 Step 3: Pasteurization and Monitoring

-We put the strains inside the lab oven one at a time until it is full and we put a probe inside to monitor the core temperatures.
-If we see uneven heating we make adjustments accordingly and try to maintain around 160 Degrees Fahrenheit for at least 4 hours.
-This ensures there is no potential for any Bacterial contaminants to survive.
+We put the strains inside the lab oven one at a time and we put a probe inside to monitor the core temperatures.
+If we see uneven heating we make adjustments accordingly and try to maintain around 160°F for at least four hours.
+This ensures there is no potential for any bacterial contaminants to survive.

 Step 4: Cooling and Bagging

-After the Kratom has been Pasteurized for at least 4 hours we take them out of the lab oven, bag the Kratom, and rapidly cool it to room temperature as fast as possible.
-This ensures no Bacteria can grow back while it’s in the prime temperatures to do so.
+After the Kratom has been Pasteurized for at least 4 hours we take them out of the lab oven, bag the Kratom, and rapidly cool it to room temperature by using a very cold freezer.
+We try to get the Kratom down to room temperature within 20-30 minutes of taking it out of the oven.
+This ensures no Bacteria can grow back while it’s warm, the prime temperature range to do so.